matiaslb/jsonrpc4c/README.markdown

 # jsonrpc4c

-jsonrpc4c is a JSON-RPC library for the Clojure programming language.
+jsonrpc4c is a JSON-RPC library for Clojure.

 ## Usage